 WHERE CAN I SHARE MY VIDEOS?

-GoFish Cam’s mobile application will allow users to share videos through most major social media channels – Facebook, Twitter, Instagram, Youtube.
-If you notice we’re missing one, let us know and we’ll do our best to accommodate!
+GoFish Cam’s mobile fishing application will allow users to download videos to your phone to then share through most major social media channels – Facebook, Twitter, Instagram, Youtube.

-CAN I CONNECT THE CAMERA TO THE APP EVEN WHEN I HAVE NO WIFI?
+CAN I CONNECT THE CAMERA TO THE APP EVEN WHEN I HAVE NO WIFI or Cellular Network?